The Astrology Center of America, 207 Victory Lane, Bel Air, MD 21014

 ACS, small paper, 35 pages.

-WHAT ARE ASTROLOCALITY MAPS - Maritha Pottenger, $4.95
+- Maritha Pottenger, $4.95

 Contents: Background; Interpretation: introduction, rising planets, minor bodies, setting planets, minor bodies, culminating planets, minor bodies, planets at lower culmination, minor bodies; Aspects; Quick guide; Summary; References.